hakozakitei/furima-39658/README.md

 ## Associations
-- has_many :item
+- has_many :items
-- has_many :purchase
+- has_many :purchases

 # Items Table